1980 murders of U.S. missionaries in El Salvador

-Memorial depicting Oscar Romero and the 1980 murders of U.S. missionaries in El Salvador.
+Memorial depicting Oscar Romero and the murdered missionaries.

 On December 2, 1980, four female Catholic missionaries from the United States working in El Salvador were raped and murdered by five members of the El Salvador National Guard (Daniel Canales Ramírez, Carlos Joaquín Contreras Palacios, Francisco Orlando Contreras Recinos, José Roberto Moreno Canjura, and Luis Antonio Colindres Alemán).
 The victims were Maryknoll sisters Maura Clarke and Ita Ford, Ursuline sister Dorothy Kazel and lay missionary Jean Donovan.

 Historical background

 The Salvadoran Civil War began after the 1979 Salvadoran coup d'état which brought the Revolutionary Government Junta to power.
 Catholic activists protested against the junta's oppression of impoverished citizens. Óscar Romero, the Archbishop of San Salvador, was assassinated on March 24, 1980, while saying Mass.
 The four murdered Americans were involved in an international humanitarian aid mission which was accused by the régime of fomenting political opposition.